scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 The three debt-*generating* terms are unattenuated -- urgency, deployment pressure, and competence mismatch reach the ledger at full strength, requiring no one's permission to accrue.
 Only the single debt-*reducing* term is passed through the gauntlet of $H$.
 Accumulation is exogenous; correction is gated.
 The equation is asymmetric in exactly the direction the organization is.

 This upgrades the Law of Toil Conservation from a warning into a forecast.
 The original law treated $R \to 0$ as a limiting pathology -- the thing that happens *if* an organization neglects remediation, and therefore a thing an organization could choose to avoid by resolving to remediate.
 But $H$ is a product of sub-unity gates, and a product of sub-unity gates is small by default and stays small without anyone's help.
 So $R_{\text{eff}} \to 0$ is not the failure mode an organization falls into; it is the operating point it starts from.
 An organization with a perfectly healthy $R_{\text{nominal}}$ -- one that fully intends to fix its debt, has the engineers to do it, and would spend the time gladly -- still accumulates debt, because the intent is attenuated to nothing before it reaches the ledger.
-Toil is conserved not when remediation is neglected but when remediation is merely *reported and funded through normal channels*.
+Toil is conserved here not when remediation is neglected but when remediation is merely *reported and funded through normal channels*.
 The GUM assumed the knob.
 This note found it disconnected from the panel -- and the debt equation, wired to the nominal rate through $H$, does not care how firmly anyone is turning it.

 #### Every Stage Is Behaving

-This is the same result the Organizational Parser reached by a different route: a pipeline in which every stage is locally correct can still compile to an absurd output.
+This is the same result the Organizational Parser published in a recent update, just reached by a different route: a pipeline in which every stage is locally correct can still compile to an absurd output.
 Walk the stages and try to find the guilty one.

 - **$C$, reporting.** The employee who withholds is not lying; they are filtering, and filtering *correctly* with respect to the reward function of Section I. Candor is a metered expense with no line item for its benefit.
 Locally: rational.
 - **$A$, acknowledgment.** Management that declines to accept every reported problem as a live, fundable defect is not in denial; it is triaging.
 "Known issue" is a legitimate state.
 An organization that acknowledged everything at full weight would seize.
 Locally: rational.